She's Back! Céline Dion Returns to the Stage 2 Months After Undergoing Surgery

 “It doesn’t matter how long you’ve done a show,” Dion admitted.
 “Every time you do a show you get nervous and I do have butterflies tonight.”

+RELATED VIDEO: Céline Dion Cancels Las Vegas Shows to Undergo ‘Surgical Procedure’

-She continued, “You wonder will the people still come, are they gonna say what if she cancels tonight, will they stay home, I don’t take anything for granted.
+She continued, “You wonder will the people still come, are they gonna say, ‘What if she cancels tonight?’
+Will they stay home?
+I don’t take anything for granted.
 You can see so many shows in Vegas and I’m so very grateful.”

 “Not everyone has the privilege to do what they love in life so thank you for the privilege,” she added.